zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\AbstractSession.ts

   - buildSession - This private function is called by the constructor, which accepts an Isession object.
 A caller could populate multiple authentications (and related properties) into that supplied session.
 Session.buildSession() will have to scrub all but the highest priority available authentication from the session.
-We should create a common utility function (tentatively named selectTopAuthType) to do the scrubbing. selectTopAuthType can be also be called from ConnectionPropsForSessCfg.resolveSessCfgProps function as described below.
+We should create a common utility function (tentatively named selectPreferredAuth) to do the scrubbing. selectPreferredAuth can be also be called from ConnectionPropsForSessCfg.resolveSessCfgProps function as described below.

     - **Modify buildSession ? <span style="color:orange">Yes</span>**